-Details of Conflict

-of Interest (Actual or Probable)
+Details of Conflict of Interest (Actual or Probable)

-None.

-None.

-The Company sells electricity, in the ordinary course of business, to related party shareholder Beacon Electric Asset Holdings, JG Summit Holdings, Inc., and Metro Pacific Investments Corporation and their respective

-subsidiaries, and affiliates for the latters' facilities within the Company's franchise area.
-The rates charged to related parties are the same ERC-mandated rates applicable to customers within the franchise area.
+Name of Director/s None.
+Name of Officer/s None.
+Name of Significant Shareholders Beacon Electric Asset The Company sells electricity, in the ordinary course of business, to related party shareholder Beacon Electric Holdings, Inc. JG Summit Holdings, Inc. Asset Holdings, JG Summit Holdings, Inc., and Metro Pacific Investments Corporation and their respective subsidiaries, and affiliates for the latters' facilities within the Company's franchise area.
+The rates charged to Metro Pacific Investments related parties are the same ERC-mandated rates applicable to customers within the franchise area.
+Corporation related parties are the same the manualed rates applicable to castomers within the nanonise area.